 The maximum gas pressure switch (pos.
-HD1) mounted on the gas inlet of the burner, ensures a nice and smooth start of the main burner by measuring the start pressure.
-When the pressure is higher than the setpoint value the system locks out.
-The maximum gas pressure switch (pos.
-HD), also mounted on the burner gas inlet, protects the boiler against overloading.
+HD), mounted on the burner gas inlet, protects the boiler against overloading.
 The gas pressure on the burner head is measures for this purpose.
 If the pressure is higher than the setpoint value the system is locked out.